Andrew Wood of Largo: Naval career

+Andrew Wood's naval exploits feature in the chronicle of Robert Lindsay of Pitscottie which credits his family as one of its sources.

 Wood began his naval career as a privateer under James III (reigned 1460–1488), and flourished under James IV (reigned 1488–1513).

-By 1489 he owned the Flower and the Yellow Carvel, both fighting ships, which fought and captured five English ships offshore near Dunbar.
+By 1489 he was master of the king's ship the Flower and the Yellow Carvel.
+The Scottish ships fought and captured five English ships offshore near Dunbar.
 In response, the English launched a larger expedition the following year under Stephen Bull, which attacked Wood's ships in the Firth of Forth.
 The fight lasted two days (stopping only at night) and was watched by crowds in Edinburgh.
-Wood eventually triumphed, despite being outnumbered in ships and guns, and the English ships were captured.
+Wood eventually triumphed, despite being outnumbered in ships and guns, and Bull's ships were captured.
 James IV knighted Wood following this battle, and allowed him to impress some of the captured English sailors, who later were put to work build the castle at Largo.

 Sir Andrew was the first Captain of James IV's carrack, the Great Michael, which when constructed was the largest ship in Christendom.